easyCZ/IVR-CW2/README.md

 ## 3.2 Obstacle Avoidance

+Generally, the robot is able to avoid all convex obstacles.
+In a couple of instances the robot crashes into the corner of the obstacle.
+This, however, only occurs in couple of instances.
+The image below shows a case where the robot may get stuck.

+A possible solution to this problem is better fine tuning of the parameters and using multiple sensors.

 ## 3.3 Returning home

 The robot is returning to the point of origin reliably.
 The threshold of 3 millimeters seems to be satisfactory.
 We have had one case where the robot did not stop at the point of origin because the displacement in both *x* and *y* was greater than 3.
 However, this only a single occurence and we were not able to reproduce it.
 Below is a picture of an example environment that we tested odometry on and a scatter plot of *x* and *y* positions relative to the origin.